ncbi/niso-jats/publishing/1.1d2/mml2/dtd/README.txt

                one of which is valid in MathML 3.0 and one of which has a MathML 2.0, sample that is NOT valid in MathML 3.0.

-sample-archive-oasis-table1.xml
-             - Minimal journal article document used to test the Archiving DTD when the OASIS CALS Exchange table model is used instead of the XHTML model.
-                  The OASIS table is namespaced with a namespace prefix of "oasis".
-                  Uses MathML 2.0, but samples are also valid MathML 3.0 samples.

 ======================================================